 Overnight Parking Restrictions

-Overnight hangtags must be obtained from the Parking, Card and Transportation Services office in Wool Center prior parking, unless the vehicle is going to park overnight in the Olive or Laclede Garage visitor section.
+Overnight hangtags must be obtained from the Parking, Card and Transportation Services office in Wool Center prior to parking, unless the vehicle is going to park overnight in the Olive or Laclede Garage visitor section.
 No permits are required in visitor sections for overnight parking.
 Attendees simply will pay the machine upon exit using the ticket obtained upon entrance.
 Access to other areas for overnight parking require license plate registration and purchase of a parking permit.

 Saint Louis University (SLU) promotes community-building activities for its faculty, staff, students, and visitors, and recognizes that tailgating has the potential to enhance the event experience within a safe, responsible, and controlled environment.

 Any violation of these terms may result in loss of tailgating privileges, criminal prosecution and/or disciplinary action through the Office of Student Responsibility and Community Standards if the violator is a SLU student.

-Tailgating is allowed prior to scheduled event.
+Tailgating is allowed prior to a scheduled event.
 Individuals wishing to tailgate prior to a scheduled event are subject to the following guidelines:

 - Individuals are responsible for compliance with all federal, state, local and University laws, regulations and policies.